-Elimination of Retroactive Annuity Starting Date Lump Sum Option Page 28: Effective for Annuity Starting Dates on or after November 1, 2012, the first paragraph on page 29 under the section "When Pension Benefits Begin" is deleted in its entirety and replaced with the following paragraph:
+Elimination of Retroactive Annuity Starting Date Lump Sum Option Page 29: Effective for Annuity Starting Dates on or after November 1, 2012, the first paragraph on page 29 under the section "When Pension Benefits Begin" is deleted in its entirety and replaced with the following paragraph:

 Your pension benefit is generally payable beginning on the first of the month following the date you have met the eligibility rules for a pension benefit and the Fund Office has received a completed application that includes your supporting documentation, such as birth certificates, marriage certificate, divorce decree, etc. The date that pension benefits are first payable is known as your Annuity Starting Date.
-If, after terminating Covered Employment, you wait to begin your pension until after Normal Retirement Age, you will receive a monthly pension that is increased to reflect the period on or after your Normal Retirement Age during which you were not receiving benefits.
-The increase will be 1% for each month your benefit was postponed after your Normal Retirement Age and through age 70, and 1.5% for each month your benefit was postponed thereafter.
+If, after terminating Covered Employment, you wait to begin your pension until after Normal Retirement Age, you will receive a monthly pension that is increased to reflect the period after your Normal Retirement Age during which you were not receiving benefits.
+The increase will be 1% for each month your benefit was postponed on or after your Normal Retirement Age and through age 70, and 1.5% for each month your benefit was postponed thereafter.
 No increase will apply to months for which your benefit was suspended.

-Notation on Appeals Language Page 34: The following sentence in the second paragraph should be bolded: In addition, no lawsuit may be started more than three years after the date on which the applicable appeal was denied.
+Notation on Appeals Language Page 35: The following sentence in the second paragraph should be bolded: In addition, no lawsuit may be started more than three years after the date on which the applicable appeal was denied.

-Change in Beneficiary Terminology for Death Benefit for Pensioners Page 35: delete 1) your wife or husband, if living and replace with 1) your Lawful Spouse, if living.
+Change in Beneficiary Terminology for Death Benefit for Pensioners Page 37: delete 1) your wife or husband, if living and replace with 1) your Lawful Spouse, if living.

-Add the definition of Lawful Spouse Page 35: After item 4) add the following sentence: For purposes of the death benefit for pensioners, your Lawful Spouse is the person to whom you are legally married.
+Add the definition of Lawful Spouse Page 37: After item 4) add the following sentence: For purposes of the death benefit for pensioners, your Lawful Spouse is the person to whom you are legally married.

-Change in Definition of Domestic Partner Pages 45-46: Effective November 15, 2017, the definition of Domestic Partner is deleted in its entirety.
+Change in Definition of Domestic Partner Pages 47 and 48: Effective November 15, 2017, the definition of Domestic Partner is deleted in its entirety

-Deletion of 50% Husband and Wife Pension and Modification of Definition 50% Joint and Survivor Pension Pages 46 and 47: Effective June 26, 2013, the 50% Husband and Wife Pension and 50% Joint and Survivor Pension definitions are deleted in their entirety.
+Pension Pages 48 and 49: Effective June 26, 2013, the 50% Husband and Wife Pension and 50% Joint and Survivor Pension definitions are deleted in their entirety.
 A new definition is added as follows: